Skip to main content

 Tips for Saving Money On College

 Demonstrated financial need is the gap between the full cost of attending college and the Expected Family Contribution (EFC) as determined by the FAFSA.
-The Tuition of attendance includes all of the expenses associated with being a student at a given school: tuition, room, board, fees, books, and important personal purchases.
-Families with more financial resources are expected to contribute more and their EFC is higher than those who don’t have the same resources.
+The total of attendance includes all expenses associated with being a student at a given school, such as tuition, room and board, fees, books, and important personal purchases.
+Families with more financial resources are expected to contribute more; consequently, their EFC is higher than those without the same resources.

-In New York, the colleges that will pay 100 percent of demonstrated financial need are:
+In New York, the colleges that will pay 100% of demonstrated financial need include:

 • Barnard College